-Hospitals in Afghanistan are also treating increasing numbers of war wounded, including amputees and burn patients.
+Hospitals in Afghanistan are treating large numbers of war wounded, including amputees and burn victims.
 The war has also inflicted invisible wounds.
 In 2009, the Afghan Ministry of Public Health said fully two-thirds of Afghans suffer mental health problems.

 Afghanistan was poor and vulnerable before the war that began in 2001; its population remains poor and vulnerable.
 The general immiseration of the Afghan population is in part due to and exacerbated by past conflict.
 The prior wars and civil conflict in the country have made Afghan society extremely vulnerable to the indirect effects of the current war.